AnyPortal/AnyPortal/README.md

 - ^1.
 Require `api28` variant, not available for play store `apilatest` version
 - ^2.
 Require root / [Shizuku](https://github.com/RikkaApps/Shizuku)
 - *. iOS requires an apple developer license to even debug an app that uses Network Extension.
-Dev progress currently blocked and the app wound serve little purpose right now without tun.
+Dev progress currently blocked and the app would serve little purpose right now without tun.

 - 💤 Not Planned: No plans for implementation or discontinued
 - 🔜 Planned: Planned for future development